All posts

 What it does

 Figure 2.
 A complete analysis of eight samples.
 (A) The few lines of R that drive it.
-(B) The input .ab1 files, organized in folders.
+(B) The ABIF input files, organized in folders and named so the package can infer contig groups and read direction.
 (C) The optional Shiny overview page.
-(D) The resulting multiple sequence alignment of the eight consensus contigs, and (E) a neighbour-joining tree built from them — a quick check that the contigs make biological sense.
+(D) The resulting multiple sequence alignment of the eight consensus contigs, and (E) a tree used as a quality-control view.

 Figure 3.
 Inspecting the details in the Shiny GUI.
-The left column works at the contig level — the read alignment (A), a pairwise-distance heatmap (B), and indel (C) and stop-codon (D) tables.
-The right column drills into a single read — its trimmed sequence and quality scores (E), an interactive quality-trimming plot (F), and the raw chromatogram with trimmed ends highlighted (G).
+The left column works at the contig level — the read alignment (A), a Hamming-distance heatmap (B), and reference-dependent indel (C) and stop-codon (D) tables.
+The right column drills into a single read — the trimmed primary and secondary sequences with quality scores (E), an interactive trimming plot (F), and the raw chromatogram with trimmed ends highlighted (G).

 The bigger picture